betterscientificsoftware/bssw.io/CuratedContent/ContributorAgreements.md

 # An Introduction to Contributor Agreements

-Have you heard of Contributor Agreements?
+Have you heard of *Contributor Agreements*?
 Learn more about these agreements to proactively avoid future legal issues and code disputes.

 Resource information | Details
 :--- | :---